gap-packages/RAMEGA/README.md

 ------------

 As this package does not contain any C code, to install it just unoack the archive in the "pkg" directory of your GAP installation folder.
-Then try the following

-gap> LoadPackage( "thelma" );
-true
-gap>
+Then enter command "LoadPackage( "thelma" );".

 Good luck!